giribio/COVID19/dockrepurp/README.md

-Comparitive analysis of approved drugs on S-protein of COVID-19 using computational stratergies
+Comparative analysis of approved drugs on S-protein of COVID-19 using computational strategies

 Girinath G. Pillai*, P. Ambili Unni.